RDJ00/tr-inc/progress.md

 - Updated homepage layout to show carousels on mobile and grid layout on desktop for better user experience
 - Improved "Join Our Volunteer Team" section with better mobile responsiveness
 - Changed homepage "Volunteer" button to open the volunteer form modal directly instead of linking to the Support Us page
+- Enhanced Wayne Robinson's bio with more detailed information about his analytical expertise and contributions
+- Enhanced Lincoln Grant's bio with more detailed information about his role managing financial oversight and warehouse operations
+- Enhanced Audie Gammon's bio highlighting her entrepreneurial expertise and contributions as a donor and fundraiser
+- Updated Richard Stephenson's information with his title as Counselor and added a professional bio noting he joined in 2019
+- Updated Taneka Morris's information with her title as Assistant Counselor and added a professional bio noting she joined in 2019
 - Removed all Sanity CMS dependencies and related code for simplified maintenance
 - Refactored data architecture to use direct content instead of CMS schemas
 - Enhanced maintainability by allowing direct content editing in components